 Their work is so celebrated that it has even warranted an exhibition at the World Chess Hall of Fame in the US, as well as at Christie’s auction house in London.
 For all these reasons and more, it is not uncommon to hear a Mayfair party guest ask, “Is that a Purling?” when perusing a chess set or board game that has been put out on display.

 Companies like Purling take classic games and give them an artistic touch that makes each and every set they sell unique

-While Purling are a games company who collaborate with well-known artists to create their pieces, Alexandra Llewellyn is different in that she as the owner of the company that does it all, from taking orders to crafting beautiful games herself.
+While Purling is a games company that collaborates with well-known artists to create their pieces, Alexandra Llewellyn is different in that she is the owner of the company that does it all, from taking orders to crafting beautiful games herself.